-Just about now, hungry bugs are finding your garden.
+In spring, hungry bugs are finding your garden.
 Some are pests.
 Others are predators.
-In fact, 99.9 percent of all insects on the planet are either beneficial or benign.
+In fact, 99.9 percent of all insects on the planet are either beneficial or benign

 As a youngster, I remember walking through a recently sprayed rice field and seeing thousands of dead bees, strewn out along a 10-yard-long path.
 The entire hive, which was obviously swarming when hit by the pesticide, died en masse.
 With the spread of Bee Colony Collapse Disorder, our bees need all the help we can give them.
 And it’s not only honeybees.
 Along the Gulf Coast, there are at least 4,000 species of native bees that also contribute heavily to pollination.

 Take wasps, for instance.
 Wasps are efficient and aggressive predators.
 They’re not out to harm us, though I’m sure that most of us gardeners have felt their painful sting at least once.
 If you watch red wasps, they fly under leaves, looking up to see the caterpillars and worms that camouflage there.
 Some people argue that wasps are indiscriminate killers and that they will eat monarch and other beneficial insect larvae.
 Of course, this is true.
 However, I make the suggestion that we cover our milkweed and passion vines with fine netting to keep the wasps out.
 They will then go on to find more natural prey.